grimme-lab/qc2-teaching/doc/scf.rst

    4. Check what happens if calculate the nuclear repulsion energy for a single atom.
 Do you get the expected result?

-Classical contributions to the total energy are independent from the density or wavefunction.
-Beside the nuclear repulsion energy, correction terms like dispersion are often calculated along with the nuclear repulsion energy.
-It is strongly recommended to perform such calculations before starting with the self-consistent field procedure, since an error afterward can ruin an expensive calculation.
+Classical contributions to the total energy do not dependent on the density or wavefunction and can already be calculated before starting with the self-consistent field procedure.

 Basis Set Setup
 ~~~~~~~~~~~~~~~